MariaDB: Using MariaDB CLIs (mysql, mysqldump, etc.)

 This documentation is part of the Advanced usage guide.
 You can view the complete guide here: How to configure, optimise, export, or import MariaDB data.

-👋 Welcome to the Stackhero documentation!
+👋 Welcome to Stackhero documentation

-Stackhero offers a ready-to-use MariaDB cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use MariaDB cloud solution with a range of benefits, including:

-• Unlimited connections and transfers.
+- Unlimited connections and data transfers.

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's MariaDB cloud hosting solution!
+Save time and make your life easier: it takes just 5 minutes to try Stackhero's MariaDB cloud hosting solution!

 MariaDB command-line tools such as mysql and mysqldump are essential for tasks like importing or exporting data.